tarqd/ld-relay-locustfile/README.md

 ## Setup your environment variables

-Configure you environment variables like so:
+Configure your environment variables like so:

 ```
 LAUNCHDARKLY_MOBILE_KEY=mob-xxxx